benofbrown/darksouls/DSIII_Low_Death.md

 - Grab the soul item, then dodge the Lothric Knight and run up to, and then past, the *Tower on the Wall* bonfire.
 - Grab the *Titanite Shard* there and go back to the bonfire, light it and rest at it if necessary.
 - Go back downstairs, and drop down to the lower level.
 Head outside, and rush the mob who changes to a Pus of Man, killing them before they turn (takes two hits).
 - Kill the *Crystal Lizard* for a *Raw Gem* and grab the soul item there.
-Also grab the *Firebombs* on the roof too.
 - Drop down to the next level, and grab the *Black Firebombs*.
 - Backtrack slightly in to the building you were on top of, and head to the left.
 Kill the crossbowman at the top of the stairs, then turn around and kill the lantern wielder behind you.
 Move in to the next room killing the bandit on the left and grab the *Titanite Shard*.
 Go back down the stairs, smash the pots and kill the mob behind them, and grab the *Undead Hunter Charm*.
 - Dodge past the Lothric Knight with the spear, and head in to the corridor.
 Immediately roll to the right and smash through the barrels.
 - Run to the end of this platform, grab the *Green Blossoms*, and roll through yet more barrels.
 Drop down again, and grab then equip the *Astora Straight Sword*.
 - **[Potential Danger]** Heal if necessary, then run and jump through the gap in the fence, rolling when you hit the ground and grab the *Estus Shard*.
 Keep rolling outside, then through the barrels and drop down.
 Run through the courtyard, and kill the crossbowman on the right, turn around and kill the other mob.
 Grab the soul item there and make your way to the Cathedral, talking to *Emma* and getting the *Small Lothric Banner*.
 - Backtrack to where the crossbowman was, run straight ahead and take the lift up.
-Grab the *Throwing Knives* at the top, open the gate and run back to the *High wall of Lothric* bonfire.
+Open the gate and run back to the *High wall of Lothric* bonfire.
 Kill any dogs that follow you up there, then warp to *Firelink Shrine*.
 - Run up and out, and do the Tree skip
 - Drop the following for the crows:
     - 1 x *Firebomb*